 Are there other product launches that you want to mention that are particularly memorable or meaningful to you?

-The memory learning testing was extremely involved and very expensive.
+Memory learning testing was extremely involved and very expensive.
 We did that with researchers out of the University of California Irvine and Bill Milgram out of Toronto.
 It was unbelievable to watch these dogs on enhanced diets age slower.
-It was documented with MRIs, with learning tests and behavior tests.
+It was documented with MRIs, learning tests, and behavior tests.
 We also looked at how old dogs improved on the diet.
 It was unbelievable.
 But yet, it was very difficult to get that across to the public.

 We’ve worked together on several additional projects over the years – mentoring from you is more like it!
 Despite all of your responsibilities, you have always set aside time to have focused conversations.
 Is it still possible to set aside focused time in today’s 24-7 environment?
 How do you do it?